file9.ai

 Geography

-Brazil is located in Eastern South America, bordered by the Atlantic Ocean, with diverse terrain ranging from flat lowlands to mountains.
-It has a total area of 8,515,770 sq km, making it slightly smaller than the United States.
+Brazil is located in Eastern South America, bordered by the Atlantic Ocean.
+It covers an area of approximately 8,515,770 sq km, making it slightly smaller than the United States.
+The country features a diverse terrain, including the Amazon rainforest and the world's largest tropical wetland, the Pantanal.
+Brazil shares land boundaries with every South American country except Chile and Ecuador.

 People and Society